aral/ar.al-site/content/2019/05/11/the-dos-and-donts-of-tech-regulation/index.md

 In other words, for almost entirely[^2] the wrong reasons.

-From now on, I’m going to call this type of regulation _Piece of The Pie Regulation_ because it essentially boils down to either governments or the greater business community wanting a piece of the pie while ignoring human rights concerns at the heart of surveillance capitalism and [the business model of people farming](https://ar.al/2019/05/02/slavery-2.0-and-how-to-avoid-it-a-practical-guide-for-cyborgs/).
+From now on, I’m going to call this type of regulation _Piece of The Pie Regulation_ because it essentially boils down to either governments or the greater business community wanting a piece of the pie while ignoring the human rights concerns at the heart of surveillance capitalism and [the business model of people farming](https://ar.al/2019/05/02/slavery-2.0-and-how-to-avoid-it-a-practical-guide-for-cyborgs/).

 ### Government surveillance and censorship